YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy

 \section{Background on RTB}

 A Real-Time Bidding (RTB) auction is a programmatic, instantaneous type of auction, where a publisher's advertising inventory is bought and sold on a per ad slot basis.
-During an RTB instantaneous auction, advertisers place bids for an ad slot in a publisher's website and the one with the highest bid gets to render its ad on the user's display.
+During such an auction, advertisers place bids for an ad-slot in a publisher's website and the one with the highest bid gets to render its ad on the user's display.
 RTB is more efficient in terms of revenue than the traditional static ad-buying for both the advertisers and the publishers.
-In RTB auctions there are six key role players: the publisher, the advertiser, the Supply-Side Platform, the Ad-exchange, the Demand-Side Platform and the Data Exchange Platform.